bikecoders/ngx-deploy-starter/README.md

 ![Cover Image](docs/cover.png)

-## Publish your libraries to NPM with one command on an Angular🅰️ or Nx🐬 workspace <!-- omit in toc -->
+## Publish your libraries to NPM with one command <!-- omit in toc -->

----

 **Table of contents:**